jameswyper/rupture/Status and Plan.md

 - code header responses for sub / cancel sub / renew
 - add default expiry time as root device parameter
 - check for activation before processing sub message
-- put the xml together and use httpclient to send NOTIFY message
 - test, test and test again

 Medium